hanwenzhang123/fullstack-note/01-note/README.md

 - simple syntax, less code
 - does not have its own "this" to be referred to the current object
 - does not need to bind functions
-- does not have "arguments" which access to all the inputs parameters
 - use lexical scoping — 'this' refers to it's current surrounding scope and no further.
+- implicitly returned without the use of return keyword (within one line)

 Disadvantage of Arrow Function
+- does not have "arguments" which access to all the inputs parameters
 - can never be used as constructor functions
 - can never be invoked with the new keyword
 - a prototype property does not exist for an arrow function.